 Our picks: Favela Rising explores the Afro-reggae movement in Rio; Punk: Attitude rounds up all the right punk legends.
 And the lo-fi TV Party is a fascinating slice of downtown arcana about a New Wave cable-access TV show that played host to regulars like Debbie Harry and Jean Michel Basquiat.

-the Home Team.
+4. Root for the Home Team.

 If you’re going to take a chance on a non-doc, gamble on the “NY, NY” series newcomers.
 Most entrants are rough, but there is at least one terrific film (The Great New Wonderful) and a few raw-but-promising debuts.

 Our picks: Georgia Lee, the director of the family drama Red Doors, was Scorsese’s assistant, and like her ex-boss, she’s artfully mining her New York roots (in her case, Chinese-American).
 On the other hand, a certain neurotic New York filmmaker clearly inspired actor-writer-director Lewis Helfer, whose Life on the Ledge is occasionally quite funny, despite all its ersatz Allenisms.

 5. Ride the Desperate Housewives Wave.